 This post may contain affiliate links.
 Please read my Disclosure Policy .

-I cook all my salmon recipes on a foil lined tray in the oven but this one in particular because the sauce gets caramelized and sticks to the pan.
+I cook all my salmon recipes on a foil-lined tray in the oven but this one in particular because the sauce gets caramelized and sticks to the pan.
 I’m a gal who looks for ways to make clean up simple so foil lining the pan is the only way to go.
-I make salmon a variety if ways but this one with its Asian flavors happens to be most popular with my family.
+I make salmon a variety of ways but this one with its Asian flavors happens to be most popular with my family.
 Salmon, in general, is super simple to prepare so I don’t mind when my family requests it.
 If you are short on time, you can purchase a prepared Asian style ginger vinaigrette salad dressing on the salad dressing aisle of the supermarket.
 These dressings have many of the same flavors found in our homemade version but without the preparation time or need to buy multiple ingredients.

 After just a few minutes in the oven, the whole fillet of Asian Salmon is done and ready to serve.
 I’ve found that for me, I rather leave it whole and cook it as one piece than to portion it out ahead.
 The cooking time is the same and my family can serve themselves from the pan.
-For an elegant presentation for a dinner party, the whole filet does look quite impressive on a platter as well.
+For an elegant presentation for a dinner party, the whole fillet does look quite impressive on a platter as well.